hallzy/dotfiles/README.md

   My .gitconfig file that has some settings such as aliases, and default editor for commits.

+### .netrc

+This file is used for vim-rhubarb.
+It requires the password and username for github.
+The username and password should be populated in this file, and copied to ~/.netrc

+Note, that the password in this file is not actually my password :)

 ###.auto-install-programs
   This folder contains bash scripts that will automatically install all the programs specified in the programs-to-install file.
 To use this: